ukitake/tockstalk/README.md

-	"password": "{{ the password used for Tock }}", "cvv": {{ the CVV code for the card saved on Tock }}, "trustee": {{ true if you are in a place that requires Trustee, like Europe }}, "nopechaKey": "{{ the nopecha key for the bypassing cloudflare }}", "bookingPage": "/otiumgrillandgreens/experience/330688/reservation",
+	"password": "{{ the password used for Tock }}", "cvv": {{ the CVV code for the card saved on Tock }}, "trustee": {{ true if you are in a place that requires Trustee, like Europe }}, "bookingPage": "/otiumgrillandgreens/experience/330688/reservation",
 	"partySize": 4,
 	"desiredTimeSlots": [ "11:00 AM" ],